moh3a/sacomi-sav/README.md

 ### Todo

-- create data. one size fits all component
+- create entries work. create jobs in parallel and products should be an autocomplete

 ### Prerequisites